hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 ## Application Logs

-### Installer

-Installer-based PTFE runs in a set of Docker containers.
+PTFE runs in a set of Docker containers.
 As such, any tooling that can interact with Docker logs can read the logs.
 This includes the command `docker logs`, as well as access via the [Docker API](https://docs.docker.com/engine/api/v1.36/#operation/ContainerLogs).

 An example of a tool that can automatically pull logs for all docker containers is [logspout](https://github.com/gliderlabs/logspout).
 Logspout can be configured to take the Docker logs and send them to a syslog endpoint.
 Here's an example invocation: